52North/OGITO/README.md

 - NodeJS (14.20.x, 16.13.x or 18.10.x), only required for image upload and developemnt
 - (Python (3.x), only required to execute the [script to extract street data](#street-search))

-### Authentication
+### Login
+By default OGITO allows anonymous login.
+This setting should not be used for production deployment.
+User is logged in as anonymous after clicking the Login button on the top right.
-The OGITO app requires authentication.
-For authentication OGITO currently uses [AUTH0](https://auth0.com/) (registration required - free tier only).
+Proper authentication can be activated in the [application settings](#app-configuration) For authentication OGITO currently uses [AUTH0](https://auth0.com/) (registration required - free tier only).
 At Auth0, a _singe page web application_ must be created an configured according to the URL of the OGITO deployment (can be _http://localhost:4200/_ for development setup).
-Domain and client id must be provided in the [application configuration](#app-configuration).

 ### Development Setup
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
 In order to build and run the project locally [Angular CLI must be installed](https://angular.io/guide/setup-local#install-the-angular-cli)
 #### Build